tuanphuc/jekyll-now/_posts/2017-02-27-machine-learning-roadmap.md

 [Patern recognition and Machine learning by Christopher M. Bishop](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf)

 This books with 2 other books introduced above can be used together.
-I might extend this blog with some ideas on learning Deep Learning so if you find this post interesting, pin it.
-I'm happy to get your feedback to make this roadmap more concrete so don't hesitate to email me to: [phan@tuanphuc.com](phan@tuanphuc.com).
+I might add more infos to this roadmap and extend this blog with some ideas on learning Deep Learning so if you find this post interesting, pin it.
+I'm happy to get your feedback to make this roadmap more concrete so don't hesitate to email me to: [phan@tuanphuc.com](mailto:phan@tuanphuc.com).

-Hope that this roadmap can help you
+Hope that this roadmap can help you.